arkig/spark-ec2/README.md

 This work is based on https://github.com/mesos/spark-ec2 and forks.
 Please see the README.md there for additional details.

-These scripts are currently compatible with https://github.com/apache/spark/blob/master/ec2/spark_ec2.py, *however you will need to modify it so that it pulls this repo and branch instead of the mesos repo*.
+These scripts are currently compatible with https://github.com/apache/spark/blob/master/ec2/spark_ec2.py, **however you will need to modify it so that it pulls this repo and branch instead of the mesos repo**.

 ## Components

 Modules:

-* Spark in standalone mode
+* Spark in standalone mode (yarn not yet enabled)
 * Tachyon
 * Hadoop DFS running on the instance's local disks.
 * Ganglia
+* Any RPMs (for additional software)

 The above modules are configured to work together by these scripts.
-By default, they are pre-installed on the image.
+By default, they are pre-installed on the image in order to optimise cluster start time.
 The default versions are: Spark 1.2, Tachyon 0.5, Protobuf 2.5.0 and Hadoop 2.4.1.
 These are compiled from source against each other to ensure compatibility.
-You may change these versions, but be aware of the dependencies between them and with the configuration files in `./templates`.
+You may change these versions or use pre-built distributions, but be aware of the dependencies between them and with the configuration files in `./templates`.

-Additional software on the image:
+Data science software on the image:

 * Python 2.7 and SciPy libraries
-* R
+* R (TODO add libraries)
 * Vowpal Wabbit